QENSlibrary/QENSmodels/tools/README.rst

-This folder contains tools to extract information from the QENS models or to help users converting units
+This folder contains tools to extract information from the QENS models, to help users converting units and to convert Notebooks to Python scripts

 * ``Convert_units.ipynb``